idaholab/moose/modules/combined/doc/content/modules/combined/examples/stm_thermomechanics.md

 # Using Stochastic Tools with Multiphysics Models

-The purpose of this document is to present a multiphysics example using the [Stochastic Tools Module](modules/stochastic_tools/index.md) in MOOSE.
+The purpose of this document is to present a multiphysics example using the [Stochastic Tools Module](modules/stochastic_tools/index.md).
 The intention is to showcase the capabilities of the module to produce statistically relevant results including uncertainty propagation and sensitivity, as well as the module's surrogate modeling infrastructure.
 The problem of interest is a thermomechanics model using a combination of the [Heat Conduction](modules/heat_conduction/index.md) and [Tensor Mechanics](modules/tensor_mechanics/index.md) modules.
 The problem involves multiple uncertain material properties and multiple quantities of interest (QoI).
 Using both Monte Carlo sampling and polynomial chaos surrogate modeling, the effect of these properties' uncertainties are quantified with uncertainty propagation and global sensitivity analysis.

 ## Problem Description

 The problem of interest involves a steady-state thermomechanics model.
 The geometry is a 3-D finite hollow cylinder with two concentric layers of different material properties, seen in [fig:geom].
 Due to symmetry, only 1/8 of the cylinder is represented by the mesh.
 The inner surface of the ring is exposed to a surface heat source that has a cosine shape along the axis of the cylinder with its peak being at the center.
 The end and outside of the cylinder have convective boundary conditions.
 The cylinder is free to displace in all directions due to the thermal expansion.
 The relevant material and geometric properties are listed in [tab:mat_prop].
-Note that some of the values of these properties are listed as "uncertain", this will be described in the following section.
-For reference, the temperature and displacement profiles are shown in [fig:sol_temp]-[fig:sol_dispz] where the uncertain properties are set to some arbitrary values.
+This table also lists the "uncertain" parameters that will be described in the following section.
+For reference, the temperature and displacement profiles are shown in [fig:sol_temp] to [fig:sol_dispz] where the uncertain properties are set to some arbitrary values.
 The full input file for this model is shown in [list:thermo].

 !media combined/geom.png caption=Model Problem Geometry id=fig:geom style=width:50%